yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

     ![In the Try it out section, the Response Body and unique order ID is circled, as is the Response Code (200).](media/image139.png "Try it out section")

-5. Verify that the order was persisted to the Orders collection
+5. Verify that the order was persisted to the Orders collection.

-6. In the Azure portal, navigate to your Cosmos DB account
+6. In the Azure portal, navigate to your Cosmos DB account.

 7. Perform a query against the Orders collection, as you did previously, to verify the order exists in the collection.
 Replace the id in the query with the order id you copied from the Response Body above.